viccon/sturdyc/README.md

 # Batch endpoints

-One challenge with caching batchable endpoints is that you have to find a way to reduce the number of keys.
+One challenge with caching batchable endpoints is that you have to find a way to reduce the number of cache keys.
 To illustrate, let's say that we have 10 000 records, and an endpoint for fetching them that allows for batches of 20.
 The IDs for the batch are supplied as query parameters, for example, `https://example.com?ids=1,2,3,4,5,...20`.
 If we were to use this as the cache